 If a person is intoxicated and throws the first punch, the bouncer has the right to engage the patron in self-defense.
 The only time a bouncer can use physical force is when a patron is committing a crime or injuring another patron.

 In some cases, a bouncer can be sued for assault.
-However, bouncers may not be able financially to compensate an injured person.
+However, bouncers may not be able financially to compensate for an injured person.
 In cases such as these, the person who was injured can sue the nightclub or bar for negligent security or negligent hiring and contact a Fort Lauderdale negligent security lawyer for more help.
 If you were the victim, you may be able to claim that the nightclub was negligent because it did not conduct a criminal background check on the bouncer.
 The club can also be liable if there were not enough security personnel on the premises.

 Negligent Security Injuries